jtlandis/biocmask/README.md

 smart to emphasize that certain data wrangling pipelines do not translate well to the structure of the `SummarizedExperiment` class.

+***Note:*** This repository is still under active development.
+Internal structure of classes and code organization is likely to change.

 ## Example Data

 I will be using the following example data throughout this document: